 - Attend practices and games – Please make every effort to be at all practices and games.
 Usually the coach will provide team information such as any scheduling changes, time to meet prior to the game, etc. It’s easier for the Team Mom to hear this first hand and send an email reminder out to those parents who may have missed the practice.
 If you can’t make a practice or game, please let the coach know ahead of time and be sure to call him or her for any information that was given to parents so that you can send out an informational e-mail.

 - Keep registration information –For some sports organizations (such as soccer and football) it is required that the Team Mom keep a copy of the players information which contains their authorization for medical releases in case of an emergency and contact phone numbers.
 Be sure to bring this to every game and practice.

 - Purchase trophies – If the league will not be providing trophies your coach may ask you to coordinate purchasing trophies.
 Be sure to speak with the coach about your purchasing plans such as what type, size, etc. If you’ve done this before then just go for it.
 Ideally you want to order the trophies 3 weeks ahead of time.
 No one likes to have to pay for a rush shipment!
-You’ll then need to collect monies from parents for their costs.
+You’ll then need to collect monies from parents for their costs unless you were able to get a sponsor.
 Please see the shopping page for trophies.